joligej/jmaths/doc/algorithm_documentation.md

-# Algorithm Documentation for jmaths Library
+# Algorithm Documentation

+**jmaths Library — Arbitrary-Precision Arithmetic Algorithms**

-This document provides a comprehensive overview of the key algorithms implemented in the jmaths library.
-All algorithms are documented in detail within the source code comments in `src/headers/`.
+This document provides comprehensive technical documentation of the algorithms implemented in the jmaths library.
+All algorithms are thoroughly documented within the source code comments in `src/headers/`, and this document serves as a high-level overview and reference.

 ## Table of Contents

 1. [Overview](#overview)
 2. [Arbitrary-Precision Unsigned Integers (N)](#unsigned-integers-n)
 3. [Arbitrary-Precision Signed Integers (Z)](#signed-integers-z)